 - 4.4.1 In financial terms, the most significant classes of insurance are Property, Motor and Combined Liability (Employers' and Public Liability). - 4.4.2 The insurance market remains difficult, with cost pressures arising across the market.
-The key drivers of this are outside the control of any single organisation:

-• For property insurance, the increasing risk of adverse weather events (e.g. flooding and storms).
-These events can have huge costs for insurers, resulting in multiple large claims from a single event;

-- For liability and motor insurance, the ongoing trend of increasing costs in the most serious injury cases. - 4.4.3 A summary of the current package of insurance is attached at Appendix One.
-The main insurance contracts come to an end on 30th September 2023, so these will be retendered in the coming 12 months. - 4.4.4 In addition, one of our insurance providers (covering buildings insurance for leasehold properties) withdrew from the UK market, citing Brexit and the cost of meeting solvency requirements.
-As a result, the contract has been retendered and a new provider, Avid plc, is in place from 1st April 2022; this was achieved at a very similar cost to the previous policy.
-Leaseholders have been advised of the new policy and arrangements for making a claim.
+The key drivers of this are outside the control of any single organisation: - For property insurance, the increasing risk of adverse weather events (e.g. flooding and storms).
+These events can have huge costs for insurers, resulting in multiple large claims from a single event; - For liability and motor insurance, the ongoing trend of increasing costs in the most serious injury cases. - It is not yet clear what impact the current issues around RAAC concrete will have on premiums nationally, as insurers react to the property and liability risks. - 4.4.3 A summary of the current package of insurance is attached at Appendix One.
+The main insurance contracts come to an end on 30th September 2024, and a retendering exercise is underway. - 4.4.4 One of our insurance providers (covering buildings insurance for leasehold properties) withdrew at short notice from providing these policies from the new financial year.
+As a result, a one-year policy has been put in place to ensure continuity of cover; a new tender process will be required for cover from 1st April 2024.
+This remains a difficult market, with a limited number of providers prepared to offer cover.